BP p.l.c.

 17 Sept 2025

-Their ask — BP requests removal of requirements to provide production and consumption forecasts, clearer definitions, and at least 18 months implementation time.
+Message — BP requests removal of requirements to provide production and consumption forecasts, clearer definitions, and at least 18 months implementation time.
 They argue the proposals go beyond the legal text and contradict EU simplification goals.123

-How it helps them — This would avoid commercially sensitive disclosures and reduce compliance costs and complexity.45
+Why — This would avoid commercially sensitive disclosures and reduce compliance costs and complexity.45

-Who loses — Regulators lose forward-looking data that could help detect market manipulation and abuse.6
+Impact — Regulators lose forward-looking data that could help detect market manipulation and abuse.6

 BP calls for long-term aviation fuel targets and government guarantees